dbt-labs/docs.getdbt.com/website/blog/2024-05-22-latest-dbt-stability-improvement-innovation.md

 Before the new image version goes live, we ensure that all dbt changes are cross-compatible with every dbt Cloud service that depends on Core functionality, including areas such as the Cloud IDE, the Cloud CLI, scheduled job runs, CI, and connection testing.

-For each dbt Cloud service we run a testing suite that consists of:
+For each dbt Cloud service, we run a testing suite that consists of:

 - Unit and integration specific tests to behavior of each dbt Cloud service
 - End-to-end headless browser testing for our UI-heavier applications